 On the occasion of the International Day of Democracy, the European Union reaffirms its commitment towards democracy as a fundamental right of every human being.
 Every woman and every man has to be free to participate to the political, economic and social life of her or his country.
 No one should fear to speak up, to demonstrate peacefully, to go to vote or to expect fair and inclusive policies from a government.
 Democracy can only function if participation and trust between democratic state institutions, governments and citizens are guaranteed.

-The European Union (EU) Delegation to Egypt launches its annual Photography Competition for amateur photographers for the 11th year in a row.
+The European Union (EU) Delegation to Egypt launches its photography competition for the 12th year in a row.
 The competition is considered as part of the EU support to the Egyptian cultural scene and in promoting talents, as well as highlighting the various activities under the bilateral cooperation between the EU and Egypt.

 On this first International Day commemorating the victims of acts of violence based on religion or belief, we pay tribute to all those around the world who lost their lives and suffered attacks because of their religion or belief.
 Persecution as a response to religious belief or affiliation, or lack thereof, is a violation of international law and requires joint work to combat it.